shaoyunan/GeneticAlgorithm/README.md

  	- Change the parameter in Main_Input to decide how many generations are kept (all generation information still showed in console), depending on the population size and maximum generation value, after some point the results are the same.
 The output file is used for analyzing more efficiently.
  - If a new set of input needed, just uncomment three lines in Main_Input, run once, then comment them out again
  ```
- 		// Uncomment the next three lines for new random input file

 //		int cityNum = 50;
 //		int scale = 500;
 //		ReportWriter.generateRandom(input, cityNum, scale);